Last Updated: November 9, 2023

 When it comes to breastfeeding essentials, you don’t know what you’ll need until you’re doing it!
 So nursing shirts are another item you may or may not need.
 So don’t register for them and after you start nursing, if you feel like you need some dedicated nursing shirts, find some that work for you.
 It’s a personal preference.
 Many women find that just wearing regular casual shirts and tanks are more comfortable and then lifting the edge of your shirt up for breastfeeding.
 And the same for nursing bras.
 A low impact bra is enough for some breast sizes.

 If you’re in the USA your insurance will provide a breast pump.
 Which is enough for most women.
 There are some really cool advances in breast pumps that you can get wearable ones now.
 That said, most won’t need this and you won’t know your breastfeeding experience anyway until the baby comes.
 So don’t buy a $500 wearable breast pump (until/if you do need it!)
 If you’re planning to exclusively breast feed and aren’t returning to work immediately, you’re not going to need this.
 Yes, it’s super cool, but most can do with the insurance provided pump.

 If you’re pumping, bottle feeding or some combination of that you will need to clean your breast pump parts and bottles.
 Usually hot water and soap is enough.
 You can also sterilize with many dishwashers or follow the instructions from your breast pump maker and do it with a pot of boiling water.
 Dedicated sterilizer products aren’t needed for most families.

 23. Bottle warmer

 Bottle warmers also fall into the category of unnecessary baby items.
 There are easy ways to warm bottles and most babies will drink it without being warmed anyway.
 But just like the wipe warmer, if this ends up being something you wish you had.
-You can buy one.
-But a bottle warmer is really not a necessary item to register for.
+You can go buy one.
+But a bottle warmer is really not a necessary item to register for to start out with.

 24. Baby food machines and accessories